 All women will go through menopause.
 For American women, the mean age is 51.
 The symptoms of menopause vary as greatly as women do 2.
 Some women experience no symptoms while others have severe symptoms.
 Some women have symptoms for years while others may have them for only months.
 The most well-known symptom is the hot flash.
 But cold flashes are just as likely to occur.

 If you are experiencing serious medical symptoms, seek emergency treatment immediately.

 A cold flash, often called the chills, is a sudden feeling of intense cold, usually accompanied with shivering.
 The difference between cold and shivering as a reaction to weather as opposed to a medical condition is the unexpected situation in which it happens.
-The brain monitors and regulates the body’s temperature, according to the University of Illinois Medical Center, and when something throws it off balance, such as menopause, chemicals will travel through the bloodstream, causing the brain to raise the normal temperature set point.
 This causes you to feel cold and shiver to help your body’s temperature rise to meet the new set point.

 Due to estrogen levels decreasing, hormonal and biochemical imbalances occur, according to the 34 Menopause Symptoms website.
 The falling estrogen levels are thought to be the cause of both hot and cold flashes.
 The hypothalamus, the area of the brain responsible for body temperature regulation, becomes overactive.
 This causes the hypothalamus to release chemicals that cause blood vessels in the skin to expand in order for heat to be emitted.
 The end result is a cold flash.